daniel-jakob/egg_missions/readme.md

 # Egg Missions Artifacts Visualiser

-This script allows you to visualise the cunmulative contents of multiple Egg, Inc. ships that returned to you.
+This script allows you to visualise the cumulative contents of multiple Egg, Inc. ships that returned to you.

 ## Example Image